 Sat., September 9: “Mel’s Jazz Zone” (jazz, funk & blues)

-More acts to be added — check back soon!
+More shows to be added — check back soon!

 State Line Lookout is accessible from the northbound Palisades Interstate Parkway from its own exit near Exit 3, with a well-marked U-Turn available for southbound travelers.
 Visitors coming by bus should stop at the state line on Route 9W, from which it is about a mile walk east, up the old closed highway there (adjacent to the entrance to Lamont-Doherty Earth Observatory).
 Bicycles can also gain access to the Lookout area from this point.
 Click here for detailed directions.